bfarmilo/db_connect/README.md

 * Multi-page PDF in native viewer
 * PDF preview for non-patent documents
 * Multiple PDF's open concurrently
+* NEW Change 'ChangeDB' and mode toggles to drop-selects

 Currently very much a work-in-progress.